-Normally the Creative Cloud works seamlessly with these ongoing product updates… The CC Desktop App runs in the System Tray and notifies the customer that a new upgrade is available for any of the included applications like Photoshop CC, and (optionally whenever desired) the user clicks one button to automatically download and install the update in the background.
+Normally the Creative Cloud works seamlessly with these ongoing product updates… The CC Desktop App runs in the System Tray and notifies the customer that a new upgrade is available for any of the included applications like Photoshop, and (optionally whenever desired) the user clicks one button to automatically download and install the update in the background.

-Sometimes, however, subscribers need more control for various reasons… You might want the ability to download and apply updates manually, save/backup or work with the installers offline, use the exact same version as your coworkers, or be able to go back to a previous version by rolling back a specific update – in other words, easily downgrade back to any prior/older CC release.
+Sometimes, however, subscribers need more control for various reasons… You might want the ability to download and apply updates manually, save/backup or work with the installers offline, use the exact same version as your coworkers, or be able to go back to a previous version by rolling back a specific update – in other words, easily downgrade back to any prior Creative Cloud revision.

-In some cases, you can use the CC Desktop app to do this, but not always… Yet how to do all these things without using the Desktop app manager not readily apparent to most people – but fortunately, here, we’re going to give you the answers.
+In some cases, you can use the CC Desktop app to do this, but not always… Yet how to do all these things without using the Desktop app manager is not readily apparent to most people – but fortunately, here, we’re giving you the answers.
 Generally speaking, to build or restore to any version of any Creative Cloud app when needed, you can use these steps:

 To roll backwards to a prior/earlier CC version (downgrade)

-- Uninstall the Adobe tool using your operating system’s uninstall function… Next, download and run the Adobe Cleaner Tool to ensure it is removed completely.
+- Optional: Uninstall the Adobe tool using your operating system’s uninstall function… Next, download and run the Adobe Cleaner Tool to ensure it is removed completely.
 Reboot your computer.

 - For CC 2015 and earlier versions: Download and apply the patch update for the version you want to upgrade your base release to.
 We have curated sets of updates available for CC 2015 (Windows or Mac), for CC 2014 (Windows or Mac), and for CC 2013 (Windows or Mac).
 Note all patches are cumulative and include earlier updates for that release.

 Or, to go forwards to a newer/later CC version (upgrade)